 Table 1 shows AEP's proposed budget, including their proposed performance bonus, and demand and energy savings, comparing 2022 through 2024.
 Again, there is little change being proposed.
 Table 2 shows the proposed EECRFs, while Table 3 shows the large room available to AEP under the cost cap to do much more to save energy and reduce peak demands.
 Indeed, AEP is proposing to lower rates in 2024 and lower program achievements at the very time when more peak demand and energy savings would be so valuable to the grid.
-As an example, their proposed EECRF for residential would cost the average ratepayer \$0.96 per month, but they are authorized to spend up to \$1.56 for energy efficiency programs per month.
-In essence they are leaving a potentially larger budget to help Texans save energy and provide a solution to grid resilience.
+As an example, their proposed EECRF for residential would cost the average ratepayer \$1.02 per month, but they are authorized to spend up to \$1.62 per month for energy efficiency programs for the average consumer.
+They are leaving a similar amount on the table for commercial consumers.
+In essence they are leaving a potentially larger budget to help Texans save energy and provide a greater solution to grid resilience.